kimor44/lacendriestudio/wp-content/plugins/tw-sliders/readme.txt

 You have to chek the "Cocher la case pour afficher l'image dans le carrousel" checkbox in the "Ajouter une nouvelle slide" page.

 == Changelog ==

+1.5.0

+30/11/2022

+* Added the ability to update multiple visibilities using bulk edit mode.

 1.4.0